BeccaHyland/noteful/README.md

 ### Performance Improvements in Development (Iteration 2)
 * implement Continuous Integration - complete
-* increase test coverage from 50% to 90%+ - complete
 * re-style application - complete
 * filter by date newest to oldest - in development
 * filter Notes at API layer instead of within application - in development
+* increase test coverage from 60% to 90%+ - in development

 Check out the recent API Gateway deployment history:
 <img width="1440" alt="screen shot 2019-01-18 at 10 08 00 am" src="https://user-images.githubusercontent.com/39714935/51401909-3e933080-1b09-11e9-9d31-2dfdd4236a96.png">